 How often should I replace the entire alarm?
 What kind of smoke alarms should I get?

-Smoke alarms are generally not designed to be reliable or effective after about 10 years.
+Smoke alarms are generally not designed to be reliable or effective after 10 years.
 You should change the entire alarm, not just the batteries, at least every 10 years – or sooner if fresh batteries don’t produce a successful test.
-This is true both for hard-wired alarms and independent alarms.
+This is true both for hard-wired (interconnected) alarms and independent (stand alone) alarms.
 If you move into a home that was built over 10 years ago and can’t confirm when/if the alarms were replaced, you should replace them all when you move in.

 We recommend purchasing a major brand at an established hardware or home supply store.
 We encourage you to get DUAL-SENSOR smoke alarms.
 While a single-sensor alarm is far better than not having an alarm at all, it may not detect all types of fire situations as quickly as possible.
 Dual-sensor smoke alarms better protect lives and property, because they include two kinds of fire technology: one that detects smoke faster (photoelectric) and the other that detects heat/flames faster (ionization).
+If you must choose between a photoelectric alarm and an ionization alarm for your home, we suggest photoelectric.

 Does Pflugerville Fire Department (PFD) provide free smoke alarms?